 Public Presentation: 7th of April, Flutgraben Performances, Berlin

-Fourth research time : from November the 4th until November the 17th, Flutgraben Performances, Berlin.
+Fourth research time : from the 7th until the 13th of February 2020, Flutgraben Performances, Berlin.
 With : Moritz Majce and Mia Stark.

 Nils Ulber, April 2019, Flutgraben Performances, Berlin :